Committees and Councils

-Committees and Councils are established by the board of directors.
-They are responsible to the board of directors and conducts its business towards carrying out the goals and objectives of the association.
+SLA committees and councils are established by the SLA Board of Directors.
+They are responsible to the board and help the board carry out the goals and objectives of the association.

 Per Article XIV: Committees, Section 2. of the Bylaws: